 Note: Keep in mind that Adobe’s RTMP specification only requires that timestamps be increasing within a type.
 Timestamps can be out of order across different types.
 On the contrary, Akamai requires timestamps monotonically increasing across types.

 Please try the following to resolve the issue:

-Restart the encoder – the encoder may reset all values and start sending ordered packets.
+- Restart the encoder.
+The encoder may reset all values and start sending ordered packets as normal.

-Try streaming with OBS studio to check if the same behavior is observed on these streams.
+- Try streaming with OBS studio to check if the same issues are happening with another encoder.

 If neither of these work, contact your encoder company to see what support they can offer.

 Please note that this information comes directly from Akamai which is one of our CDNs.

 If you have any questions about live streaming CDN’s or need help with this Dacast feature, feel free to contact us directly.